taosdata/TDengine/docs/en/12-taos-sql/05-insert.md

 7. However, an INSERT statement that writes data to multiple subtables can succeed for some tables and fail for others.
 This situation is caused because vnodes perform write operations independently of each other.
 One vnode failing to write data does not affect the ability of other vnodes to write successfully.

-8. Data from TDengine can be inserted into a specified table using the INSERT ... query statement.
+8. Data from TDengine can be inserted into a specified table using the `INSERT ... subquery` statement.
 Arbitrary query statements are supported.
 This syntax can only be used for subtables and normal tables, and does not support automatic table creation.

 ## Insert a Record